 Among the negatives are limited drill downs for inventory analysis, a deficiency that would seem to offset some of the benefits of VMI.
 There have also been issues with software bugs and limited functionality on modules such as Time and Attendance.
 Finally, the system does not connect work orders to sales orders meaning the chain from end to end is not seamless.

-The system is available through the cloud or as an SaaS on premise.
+The system is available through the cloud or as a SaaS on premise.
 Pricing for IQMS ERP is notoriously difficult to determine.
 However, price ranges online have reached as high as estimates of $45,000 USD for annual cost and $3,000 USD per user per month.

 This Tier III provider on the list is also the lowest cost.
 MRPeasy’s ERP platform was originally built as an MRP system.
 Its core functionality included manufacturing, shop floor control, material planning, inventory, sales order management, warehouse management and work order management.
 But as the strength of its core product became apparent, MRPeasy has moved to become a full ERP system with the lowest cost within the Tier II and Tier III space.

 MRPeasy accomplishes its transition to full ERP product in a very clever way.
 MRPeasy has designed its new ERP platform to integrate with both Xero and QuickBooks.
-Both programs are used extensively by small and medium sized companies worldwide as their accounting software of choice.
-By integrating their core MRP functionality with both QuickBooks and Xero, MRPeasy can offer a fully functional ERP solution for small to medium sized companies from 10-200 employees.
+Both programs are used extensively by small and medium-sized companies worldwide as their accounting software of choice.
+By integrating their core MRP functionality with both QuickBooks and Xero, MRPeasy can offer a fully functional ERP solution for small to medium-sized companies from 10-200 employees.

-The system also requires no installation as it is exclusively browser based.
+The system also requires no installation as it is exclusively browser-based.
 It also offers a deep level of service and information on its webpage in the form of User Manuals, FAQs and other tools designed to streamline the learning curve required for implementation.
 The integration with Xero and QuickBooks lends immediate credibility to the finance and accounting functions due to their partner’s name recognition and reputation.
-It also means that MRPeasy could leap frog over the kind of software development bugs and glitches other suppliers encounter when making the transition to a higher functioning iteration.
+It also means that MRPeasy could leapfrog over the kind of software development bugs and glitches other suppliers encounter when making the transition to a higher functioning iteration.
 By using Xero and QuickBooks’s system, MRPeasy can confidently provide this functionality because both are already a known and respected accounting platform.
 The system also works on mobile devices including Android and iOS.
-As it is browser based there is no maintenance and updates are not required.
+As it is browser-based there is no maintenance and updates are not required.

 The negatives so far include the “newness” of the product offering.
 But this should be mitigated by the reliance upon the strength of the Xero and QuickBooks platforms and allow MRPeasy to further innovate and improve its core functionality even further and at lower development costs.
-As a browser-based system there are some upper limits within the lower three packages in areas such as SKU counts, total allowable BOMs, lines per work order, etc. These limits assure server capacity optimization.
+As a browser-based system, there are some upper limits within the lower three packages in areas such as SKU counts, total allowable BOMs, lines per work order, etc. These limits assure server capacity optimization.
 However, the Unlimited package does not limit computations for any functionality.